Oracle Java Audit: What CIOs and CFOs Must Know Now

 They might claim you owe $5 million; in reality, you might negotiate that down substantially if you have facts on your side (e.g., proving some usage was non-commercial or already covered by an alternative).
 Oracle’s auditors are incentivized to find revenue, and their sales teams are eager to upsell Java subscriptions – it’s not an unbiased process.

 Throughout all this, maintain your independence.
-It’s easy to feel intimidated by a giant like Oracle, but many companies have successfully pushed back or at least minimized the damage by being firm and factual.
+It’s easy to feel intimidated by a giant like Oracle, but many companies have successfully pushed back or at least minimized the damage by being firm and factual in their approach.
 Oracle’s tactics can be confrontational, but with preparation, you can level the playing field.

 Recommendations